 My approach is trauma-informed, which means I approach every client with the assumption that trauma is part of their story, and there are several reasons for this: first, I understand that trauma is widespread and extremely common: in the United States alone, around 60% of adults experience at least one Adverse Childhood Experience (ACE), and 1 in 6 report four or more; also, on average 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner -- and those are just a few examples (obviously there are many other kinds of trauma, and many other places in the world, not to mention massive international tragedies like war, genocide, and natural disasters).
 Secondly, trauma causes deep shame and profoundly disrupts a person’s sense of safety, trust, and agency.
-Third, many people do recognize that their symptoms are trauma-related, and many others do not immediately feel safe disclosing their history.
+Third, many people do not recognize that their symptoms are trauma-related, and many others do not immediately feel safe disclosing their history.
 Finally, even well-intentioned therapeutic interventions can be invasive, invalidating, or retraumatizing.
 For all of these reasons, my priorities in every session are safety, collaboration, empowerment, and choice.
 If you would like to know more about trauma-informed care, please visit the FAQs or click LEARN MORE below.

 In addition to being trauma-informed, I have an integrative approach, which means I borrow and combine elements from multiple therapeutic models, instead of limiting myself to just one; this strategy allows me to adapt my treatment plan to my clients' unique needs, strengths, and preferences.
 Gilbert et. al. (2011) refers to integrative therapy as a "unifying approach and multi-dimensional relational framework that can be created anew for each individual."
 If you would like additional information about integrative psychotherapy, please click LEARN MORE below.
 The following is a list of my preferred treatment models: